Debts Unsettled - Hollis Oliver - E-Book

 Daniel cut him off.
 “Don’t we all?”

-Scary-Ugly hugged his pillow tighter, pleading, “Let me finish, Daniel.
-It might be something.”
+Scary-ugly hugged his pillow tighter, pleading, “Please, let me finish, Daniel.
+This could be something.”
 He retreated farther onto his bunk until the concrete block wall stopped him.
 “This dude claims he used a book to travel back in time.
 It’s a convincing story, man.
 Most dudes laugh at him, but I’ve listened to him tell it… probably ten times.
 It never changes.”

 “A book?”
 Daniel’s full attention fell on his cellmate.
 “Michael Mays, or whoever it was, carried a book.
 What’s the guy’s name?”